-Sea pollution by oil or other harmful liquids
+Sea pollution from oil or other harmful liquids

-During a routine pollution control flight the air operators try to observe any sea pollution visually and by means of sensors.
+During a routine pollution control flight aerial operators try to perceive marine pollution visually and with the scientific sensors.

-When mineral oil pollution is detected, the operator always makes an estimate of the quantity of oil that is drifting on the water surface.
-This estimated oil volume is important for evaluating the severity of the discharge and its impact on the marine ecosystem.
+When a mineral oil contamination is found, the operator always calculates the approximate amount of oil discharged floating on the water surface.
+This estimated oil volume in the sea is important to be able to evaluate the severity of the discharge and its impact on the marine environment.

-When a vessel is caught in the act of an illegal operational discharge, the aircraft makes a manoeuvre to approach the ship and to identify the polluter.
-The mission is to follow in a safe manner, by day or by night, the pollution trace in the wake of the vessel and to fly alongside the vessel to read the name and home port on the hull, and to document all of this in real time.
-After such confirmations a flight report must be submitted to the Coastguard Central Office as soon as possible and further research initiated by the competent policing and judicial authorities.
+If an operational marine pollution is detected, the polluter is unfortunately far away in many cases.
+But when a ship is caught red-handed while carrying out an illegal operational discharge, the aircraft performs an additional manoeuvre to approach the ship and identify the polluter.
+The task is to safely track the trail of pollution during day and night, and to fly close to the suspect vessel to read the name and home port on the hull, and to document all this in real time.
+After the observation a flight report is transferred as soon as possible to the Coast Guard Center so that subsequent research can be rapidly initiated by the competent police and judicial authorities.